-Joe Matthews is in his sixth year at Emory & Henry College and second as Director of Sports Information & Game Day Operations, serving for the previous four years as Sports Information Director.
-He is responsible for the day-to-day operations of the sports information department, directing media and statistical coverage of the College's 14 NCAA Division III teams, the competitive Intermont Equestrian riding program and the maintenance of GoWasps.com.
+Joe Matthews is in his seventh year at Emory & Henry College and third as Director of Sports Information & Game Day Operations, serving for the previous four years as Sports Information Director.
+He is responsible for the day-to-day operations of the sports information department, directing media and statistical coverage of the College's 16 NCAA Division III teams, the competitive Intermont Equestrian riding programs, competitive cheerleading & dance teams and the maintenance of GoWasps.com.

 Before joining the staff at E&H, Matthews served his alma mater, Lenoir-Rhyne University, as a sports information specialist from April 2010 to May 2011.
-He was the official statistician for volleyball and provided game day assistance at football, basketball and softball games.
+He was the official statistician for volleyball and provided game day assistance for football, basketball and softball.

 Matthews was previously Assistant Sports Information Director at Carson-Newman College during the 2009-10 season.
 While at the Jefferson City, Tenn., school, he assisted in the redesign of the athletic website and was the official statistician for football, basketball and volleyball.
 Matthews was also the primary contact for women's basketball and volleyball while assisting with football, men's basketball and men's and women's soccer.

 Prior to his stint at C-N, Matthews was Graduate Assistant Sports Information Director at Lenoir-Rhyne from 2007 to 2009.
 He served as primary contact for the women’s basketball, softball, volleyball and women’s swimming teams and assisted with the Bears' other athletic programs including football and men's and women's soccer.
 Matthews also spearheaded the redesign of L-R's athletic website during the early summer of 2009.

-In the spring of 2014, Matthews provided scoring assistance at the NCAA Division II Women's Golf Championship, held at Rock Barn Golf and Spa in Conover, N.C.
+In the spring of 2014, Matthews provided scoring assistance at the NCAA Division II Women's Golf Championship, held at Rock Barn Golf & Spa in Conover, N.C.
 The event was a homecoming of sorts for Matthews, who completed his undergraduate internship with the Greater Hickory Classic at Rock Barn, a tournament on the PGA's Champions Tour.

 During his time as an undergraduate at L-R, Matthews served as a student assistant for two years in the sports information office.
 He was also the student manager for Bears' women's basketball program during the 2003-04 season when the team won its first-ever SAC Regular Season Championship.